How to Pick Your Perfect Wedding Ceremony Theme (Updated for 2022)

 Next, consider your and your fiancé’s personalities.
 Are you relaxed?
 Do you thrive on drama?
 Do you want to stand out?
 Thinking about all of these elements will help you create a picture of your wedding ceremony and its theme.
 Don’t be afraid to question each other to discuss how you truly feel about your wedding ceremony and what is important to you.

 Getting married in a church limits your option to enhance your wedding theme, but with some imagination, you can still make a church ceremony your own.
-On the other hand, a wedding ceremony at some unique venue can set the tone for the entire day.
-The decorations, hues, and clothes all serve to enhance your theme, so you want to keep everything cohesive.
+On the other hand, a wedding ceremony at some unique wedding venue can set the tone for the entire day.
+The wedding decorations, hues, and clothes all serve to enhance your theme, so you want to keep everything cohesive.

-For some great ideas on how to put together your wedding theme, check out these photos.
+For some great ideas on how to put together your wedding theme, check out these wedding photos.
 You are sure to be inspired.

 - Elegant and Formal Wedding Ceremony Theme

-For an elegant wedding ceremony, begin the festivities at the ceremony venue, with the bridesmaids carrying clutches instead of flowers.
+For an elegant wedding ceremony, begin the festivities at the ceremony wedding venue, with the bridesmaids carrying clutches instead of flowers.
 It’s different and eye catching and recalls an old-fashioned ball.
 Elbow length gloves finish the picture.